 Once you are admitted to a College of Management graduate program you will be expected to attend a graduate student orientation session before or during your first semester of course work.
 If you are unable to attend orientation because you are located outside the Twin Cities area, arrangements will be made to provide you with orientation information via the Internet and/or telephone.

-Once fully admitted, you may transfer up to 16 graduate level credits into the program.
-A course is accepted in transfer only if it is an appropriate substitution for MPNA courses, has been completed within the last five years from an accredited institution, no degree was granted, and a letter grade of B or better was earned in the course.
-Courses are accepted in transfer upon the approval of the MPNA Curriculum Coordinator.
+Once admitted, students may transfer up to 16 graduate level credits into the program.
+A course may be considered for transfer only if it is an appropriate substitution for MPNA courses, has been completed within the last five years from an accredited institution, no degree was granted, and a letter grade of B or better was earned in the course.
+Courses are accepted in transfer upon the approval of the MPNA Program Director.

-If you are removed from the program for unsatisfactory academic progress, you may appeal the removal to the College of Management dean.
-The appeal must be in writing, and it must provide specific grounds for the appeal.
-The appeal is due to the dean within 30 days of the date of the letter notifying you of the decision to remove you from the program.
-The dean has 30 days to respond, in writing, to the appeal.
+Students who are removed from the program may appeal their removal to the College of Management Dean.
+The appeal must be made in writing and provide specific grounds for the appeal.
+The appeal is due to the Dean within 30 days of the date of the letter notifying them of the decision to remove them from the program.
+The Dean has 30 days to respond in writing to the appeal.
 Appeals received after 30 days will not be considered.

-You have five years from your first semester of graduate study to complete your degree program requirements.
-You may request an extension of the time limit by writing to the College of Management Graduate Programs Office.
+Students have five years from the first semester of graduate study to complete their degree program requirements.
+An extension of the time limit may be requested by writing to the College of Management Graduate Programs Office.
 Such requests must be received prior to the expiration of the time limit.
-Requests for extensions should include your reason(s) for requesting the extension, a summary of your plan to finish graduation requirements, and a specific date for the extension to expire.
-Extension decisions are made by the College of Management Graduate Admissions Committee and are not automatic and cannot be appealed.
+Requests for extensions should include the reason(s) for requesting the extension, a summary of the student's plan to finish graduation requirements, and a specific date for the extension to expire.
+Extension decisions are made by the College of Management Graduate Admissions Committee, are not automatic, and cannot be appealed.